 In her own words: It has been my experience that it is deeply nourishing to a child's development to help them find and explore their own relationship to learning, curiosity, leadership, creativity, confidence, well-being, self-responsibility, compassion, communication and nature.
 I have seen how school in the outdoors does this brilliantly and seamlessly and it is an honor to witness their growth in these areas, to give them my attention, be there for them as they find their way and learn through their fresh lens.
 I could not think of a better way to spend my time and I am grateful for every parent that chooses to give this gift of child-led, outdoor learning to their children.

 This is our family!
 We are blessed to have 5 awesome kids that are our inspiration.
 They were the first 'real' class of Timber Creek, and spent countless hours hiking and exploring nature with Matt when they were young.
-Now that they're older (14-19yrs) and we continuously enter new stages of parenting, we more deeply honor and appreciate the special time that childhood is.
+Now they're older (15 to 21!) and we continuously enter new stages of parenting, we more deeply honor and appreciate the special time that childhood is.
 We are forever grateful for our kids being our first teachers.
 To be able to continue influencing the hearts and minds of the children that come to learn and grow at Timber Creek Farm and Forest is truly humbling and brings us deep joy.
-(A few of our kids graduated high school in 2021!)

 -Matthew and Tinneca Fortin